Musgrove sharp, Stallings homers as Pirates top Giants 4-2

 Pirates: CF Starling Marte was out of the lineup for a fourth straight game with a left wrist sprain he suffered making sliding catch on Sunday against St. Louis.

 Giants: Manager Bruce Bochy moved up RHP Johnny Cueto’s next scheduled start two days to Sunday, the finale of a three-game series against Miami.
 The two-time All-Star, who pitched five shutout innings in his first game back from Tommy John surgery on Tuesday, had been scheduled to make his next start on Sept.
 17 in Boston. .
 LHP Will Smith (back inflammation) will play catch on Friday.
 Bochy said his All-Star closer could be back on the mound as soon as this weekend. .
 OF Alex Dickerson (right oblique injury) took 40 swings on Wednesday and planned to do the same on Thursday.
 He’ll hit against a machine on Friday and could pinch hit over the weekend, Bochy said. .
 OF Jaylin Davis left the game for a pinch runner after being struck by a pitch in from Ríos in the sixth.
+X-rays taken after the game were negative.
+He suffered a contusion, Bochy said.

 UP NEXT